Code-Institute-Submissions/deadpixelscs-squilympic-games_AprResub/README.md

 Features Left to Implement:

    * Support for larger screen sizes and improved responsiveness.

+Future features to implement:

+   * More playing tiles.
    * Rule button using Sweet Alert 2
    * Alert buttons all changed to new ones from Sweet Alert 2

-Future features to implement:

-   * More playing tiles.
+   * Audio.
    * Support for different orientations.
    * Apple watch version.
-   * New games all based on the tv show.
+   * New games all based on the TV show.

 ![macbook-pro-mocku-up](https://user-images.githubusercontent.com/82841138/143666643-518c8d8e-d9e8-4302-bab2-f024062d6f8a.png)

 Testing Problems:

 Lots of issues with responsive editing when working in Chrome Dev Tools.
 Looks ok in dev tools, but then when tested outside of dev tools, its not following the correct way or commands.
+This feels like a naggling issue for me now.
 Issues in GitPod servers going down causing loss of data and having to restart some parts of the development again.

 Bugs: